nais/doc/docs/observability/frontend/README.md

 ## Usage

-It is very easy to get started, you install and configure the SDK.
+It is easy to get started, you install and configure the SDK.
 There is no requirment for any extra code elsewhere.

 See the [official documentation](https://grafana.com/docs/grafana-cloud/frontend-observability/) for installation instructions.

 For configuration, the initialization call looks as follows

 ```js
 initializeFaro({
   url: <Url to the grafana collector>,